dreamportdev/Osdev-Notes/99_Appendices/H_Useful_Resources.md

 - Broken Thorne Osdev Book Series Chapter 22 VFS: [http://www.brokenthorn.com/Resources/OSDev22.html](http://www.brokenthorn.com/Resources/OSDev22.html)
 - Operating System Three Easy Pieces (Book): [https://pages.cs.wisc.edu/~remzi/OSTEP/](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - Operating Systems Design And Implementation by Andres S. Tanenbaum.
 Difficult to find as of today, but if you can it's an excellent resource on the minix kernel.
-- Thinks Os By Allen B. Downey: [https://greenteapress.com/thinkos/](https://greenteapress.com/thinkos/)
+- Think Os By Allen B. Downey: [https://greenteapress.com/thinkos/](https://greenteapress.com/thinkos/)
 - Xv6 is a modern rewrite of v6 unix, for teaching purposes.
 It comes with an accompanying book which walks through each part of the source code.
-It was later ported to risc-v, but the x86 version is still available (but no longer actively maintained). [https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf](https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf)
+It was later ported to risc-v, but the x86 version is still available (but no longer actively maintained): [https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf](https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf)

-An interesting github repository with a lot of resources about operating systems, like guides, tutorials, hobby kernels, interesting project is the `awesome-os` rpository by @jubalh available here: [https://github.com/jubalh/awesome-os](https://github.com/jubalh/awesome-os)
+An interesting github repository with a lot of resources about operating systems like guides, tutorials, hobby kernels, is the `awesome-os` project by @jubalh available here: [https://github.com/jubalh/awesome-os](https://github.com/jubalh/awesome-os)